IBM/openshift101/workshop/exercise-07/README.md

 ### Overview

-In this lab we will work in the OpenShift Web Console and with the OpenShift CLI.
+In this part of the exercise we will work in the OpenShift Web Console and with the OpenShift CLI.
 The following image is a simplified overview of the topics of that lab.
-Have in mind that OpenShift is a Kubernetes platform.

-This lab has two parts:
+This has two parts:

 1. Build and save the container image to OpenShift internal Container Repository